 Additionally, we have uncommitted credit lines with major international banks and financial institutions.
 These credit lines support our daily global funding needs, primarily our global cash pooling structures.
-We have \$118 million of bank supported letters of credit, surety bonds and guarantees outstanding in support of our commercial business transactions.
+As of December 31, 2022 we had \$144 million of bank supported letters of credit, surety bonds and guarantees outstanding in support of our commercial business transactions.
 We do not have any other significant unconditional purchase obligations or commercial commitments.

-As of December 31, 2021, Standard & Poor's and Fitch both rated our long-term credit at A- (stable outlook) and Moody's rated our long-term credit at A3 (stable outlook).
+As of December 31, 2022, Standard & Poor's, Fitch and Moody's rated our long-term credit at A- (negative outlook), A- (stable outlook) and A3 (negative outlook), respectively.
 A reduction in our credit ratings could limit or preclude our ability to issue commercial paper under our current programs or could also adversely affect our ability to renew existing, or negotiate new, credit facilities in the future and could increase the cost of these facilities.

-We are in compliance with our debt covenants and other requirements of our credit agreements and indentures.
+As of December 31, 2022, we were in compliance with our debt covenants and other requirements of our credit agreements and indentures.

-A schedule of our various obligations as of December 31, 2021 are summarized in the following table:
+A schedule of our various obligations as of December 31, 2022 are summarized in the following table: